Oghma-Infinium/Vagabond/README.md

  1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v6 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).

- 2. Make sure you've launched Skyrim at least once to do a graphics check.
-Do not worry about the settings as they will be replaced during installation.

- 3. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
+ 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).

- 4. Right click on Skyrim SE and click on properties, untick the `Enable Steam Overlay while in-game` option.
+ 3. Right click on Skyrim SE and click on properties, untick the `Enable Steam Overlay while in-game` option.

- 5. Start the game to the main menu in order to download all the creation club content. **DO NOT SKIP THIS STEP!
-IF YOU DO SO WABBAJACK WILL FAIL.**

- 6. Remove/disable any 3rd party antivirus such as Webroot or Bitdefender.
-These programs **will absolutely** cause issues with your Vagabond installation and cause more problems than it solves.
+ 4. Remove/disable any 3rd party antivirus such as Webroot or Bitdefender.
+These programs **will absolutely** cause issues with your Vagabond installation due to how MO2's Virtual File Staging works.

-#### Pagefile and Crash prevention
+#### Pagefile and Crash Prevention

-Larger Skyrim modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
+Larger Skyrim modlists require a significant amount of memory and running out of memory **will** result in crashes and other potential issues.
 Due to Vagabond's size and number of files required to be handled for the list, this step is **NOT** optional.
 I do not care how much RAM or VRAM you have, **please** do this step.

  To set up your pagefile:
  1. Press **Win Key + R**